acrosa/kafka-rb/README.md

 # kafka-rb
-kafka-rb allows you to produce messages to the Kafka distributed publish/subscribe messaging service.
+kafka-rb allows you to produce and consume messages to / from the Kafka distributed messaging service.
+This is an improved version of the original Ruby client written by Alexandro Crosa, and is used in production at wooga.

 ## Requirements
 You need to have access to your Kafka instance and be able to connect through TCP.
-You can obtain a copy and instructions on how to setup kafka at https://github.com/kafka-dev/kafka
+You can obtain a copy and instructions on how to setup kafka at http://incubator.apache.org/kafka/

 ## Installation

-sudo gem install kafka-rb
+    sudo gem install wooga-kafka-rb

-(the code works fine with JRuby, Ruby 1.8x and Ruby 1.9.x)
+(should work fine with JRuby, Ruby 1.8 and 1.9)

 ## Usage